Graduate Theses and Dissertations

 Undergraduate Honors Theses

-Beginning Spring 2014, electronic copies of honors theses will be submitted to W&M Libraries' new online scholarship repository, W&M Publish.
-W&M Libraries will no longer accept paper copies of honors theses.
-All fall-spring Honors students must upload the final version of their thesis to W&M Publish.
+Since Spring 2014, electronic copies of honors theses have been submitted to W&M Libraries' online scholarship repository, W&M ScholarWorks.
+W&M Libraries no longer accepts paper copies of honors theses.
+All fall-spring Honors students are required to upload the final version of their thesis to W&M ScholarWorks.

 Documents to include with Honors submission: